NIPKaart/disabled-parking/README.md

 This project makes it possible to download and upload parking data from municipalities to NIPkaart.

+## Supported cities

+These are the cities currently supported:

+- Amsterdam
+- Arnhem
+- Den Haag
+- Eindhoven
+- Zoetermeer

 ## Contributing

 Would you like to contribute to the development of this project?
 Then read the prepared [contribution guidelines](CONTRIBUTING.md) and go ahead!